Byzantine Greece: Byzantine reconquest and reestablishment

+John Doukas Vatatzes, the emperor of Nicaea, regained Thessalonica.
+Michael VIII, retook Constantinople nad restored the empire in 1261.
+By his death in 1282, Michael had taken back the Aegean islands, Thessaly, Epirus, and most of Achaea, including the Crusader fortress of Mystras, which became the seat of a Byzantine despotate.
+However, Athens and the northern Peloponnese remained in Crusader hands.
+Charles of Anjou and later his son claimed the throne of the defunct Latin Empire, and threatened Epirus, but were never able to make any progress there.

 Palace of Mystras, capital of the Despotate of the Morea.

 By the reign of Andronicus III Palaeologus, beginning in 1328, the empire controlled most of Greece, especially the metropolis of Thessalonica, but very little else.
 Epirus was nominally Byzantine but still occasionally rebelled, until it was fully recovered in 1339.
 Greece was mostly used as a battleground during the civil war between John V Palaeologus and John VI Cantacuzenus in the 1340s, and at the same time the Serbs and Ottomans began attacking Greece as well.
 By 1356, another independent despotate was set up in Epirus and Thessaly.

 The Peloponnese, usually called Morea in this period, was now almost the centre of the empire, and was certainly the most fertile area.
 Mystras and Monemvasia were populous and prosperous, even after the Black Plague in the mid-14th century.
 Mystras rivaled Constantinople in importance.
 It was a stronghold of Greek Orthodoxy and bitterly opposed attempts by the emperors to unite with the Catholic Church, even though this would have allowed the empire to gain help from the west against the Ottomans.